javicriado/atlfiles/README.md

-testmoscript
+atliles
 ============

-Test for getting repository data from MoScript
+Test for getting repository data from GitHub